Back to California

 What This Bill Does

-• Requires local governments without HHAP funding to add data on the number of unhoused individuals to their housing assessments.
+• Requires local governments that do not receive HHAP funding to add data about the number of unhoused individuals to their housing assessments.

-• Asks these local governments to explain what steps they plan to take based on this data to address homelessness.
+• Asks these local governments to outline key actions they plan to take to reduce homelessness based on the data included in their housing assessments.

 Who It Names or Affects

-• Local governments (cities and counties) without HHAP funding
+• Local governments in California that do not receive HHAP funding

 Terms To Know

-Homeless Housing, Assistance, and Prevention program that gives money to help address homelessness.
+Grant money from the Homeless Housing, Assistance, and Prevention program to help local areas deal with homelessness.

 Limits and Unknowns

-• The bill does not specify what happens if local governments do not follow these new requirements.
+• The bill does not specify how much it will cost local governments to comply with these new requirements.

 Bill History